okayjones/301-portfolio/README.md

 ## Feature #3

-* Number and name of feature:
+* Number and name of feature: #3 Modify the Contents
-* Estimate of time needed to complete:
+* Estimate of time needed to complete: 2hr
-* Start time:
+* Start time: 2:15pm
 * Finish time:
 * Actual time needed to complete: